Wrongful Death Attorneys in Charleston, SC

 The “duty of care” standard holds South Carolina residents and visitors to the standard that they must act a certain way.

-A lawyer will prove a wrongful death through:
+An attorney will prove a wrongful death through:

 - Duty: Proving the defendant owed a duty of care to the decedent.
 For example, if they were driving, they have a duty to follow traffic signals.